 - Let the tree sit in your garage for at least 24 hours before decorating.
 This will allow you to see if there are any other insects venturing out from the tree and to help the tree settle.

 Living Christmas trees are important to holiday traditions.
 Don’t let a few bugs scare you into not enjoying a freshly-cut evergreen.
-Hire our Burnaby pest control technicians, Richmond pest control technicians, Coquitlam pest control technicians, West Vancouver pest control technicians and North Vancouver pest control technicians to make sure your Christmas traditions are never ruined by pesky insects.
+Hire our Burnaby pest control technicians, Richmond pest control technicians, Coquitlam pest control technicians, West Vancouver pest control technicians, Vancouver pest control technicians and North Vancouver pest control technicians to make sure your Christmas traditions are never ruined by pesky insects.